parasadhikari/Coaching/README.md

-#this is my 1st website mad by me itself on a occasion of html and css basic learning
+#this is my 1st website made by me itself on a occasion of html and css basic learning